clj-python/libpython-clj/README.md

 'items'.
 When you use python and use the '.' operator, you are referencing attributes.
 If you use the '[]' operator, then you are referencing items.
 Attributes are built in, item access is optional and happens via the `__getitem__` and `__setitem__` attributes.
-This is important to realize in that the code below doesn't like python because we are referencing the item and attribute systems by name and not via '.' or '[]'.
+This is important to realize in that the code below doesn't look like python because we are referencing the item and attribute systems by name and not via '.' or '[]'.